Vehicle registration plates of Malaysia: Trade plates

 Malaysian trade plates, or temporary number plates, are carried by unregistered vehicles or vehicles without proper documents, such as road tax and insurance, and are largely used by authorised vehicle dealers in the country.
-Although most Peninsular Malaysian trade plates consistently follow a S #### x format and a white-on-blue colour scheme with leading zeroes for below 100th digits, trade plates in Sarawak similar to normal number plate with white character and red background, whereas those of Sabah follow a ### D prefix and feature red characters on a white background, similar to UK trader's plate.
+Although most Peninsular Malaysian trade plates consistently follow a x #### x format and a white-on-blue colour scheme with leading zeroes for below 100th digits, trade plates in Sarawak similar to normal number plate with white character and red background, whereas those of Sabah follow a ### D prefix and feature red characters on a white background, similar to UK trader's plate.
 Until September 2013, Kuala Lumpur trade plates followed the usual W #### x format; with the launch of the extended W series that is completely identical in character format, the trade plate format was altered to W/TP #### and W/TS #### for motorcycles.
-Motorcycles bears trade plate with S suffix, other type of vehicles than motorcycles bears an A suffix for the S #### x format.
-Although currently Kuala Lumpur issuing V, trade plates are remain unchanged and maintaining W/TP format.
+Motorcycles bears trade plate with S suffix, other type of vehicles than motorcycles bears an A suffix for the x #### x format.
+Although currently Kuala Lumpur issues V series plates, trade plates remain unchanged and maintaining W/TP format.

 The majority of trade plates are made from pressed alloy, but plastic ones are also commonly used to prevent scratches (usually in black background, technically it is illegal to use plastic trade plate).

 Trailer plates

 Articulated lorries or semi-trailers feature two number plates placed at the rear of the trailer.
 One is designated for the tractor unit, and another for the trailer it pulls.
 The tractor unit's license number follows standard conventions for motorised vehicles, while the trailer's own number plate uses a T/Sx #### format, with the T/ prefix is a constant for all Malaysian trailers.
 Both plates have white characters on a black background.

 Both states of Sarawak and Sabah didn't issued trailer plates for trailers (T/Q #### and T/S ####) instead trailers in both states were issued standard registration plates like other vehicles.
+However, both Sarawak and Sabah trailer plates were started issued since 2018 onwards.